 As a British Citizen, can I hold dual citizenship?

-The UK permits individuals to obtain dual nationality in the UK, meaning that you are not required to renounce any other citizenship you may hold when applying for British Citizenship.
-You are able to be a citizen of the UK while simultaneously being a citizen of a different country.
+The UK permits individuals to obtain dual nationality in the UK, meaning that you are not required to renounce any other citizenship you may hold when applying to become a British citizen.
+You are able to be a citizen of the United Kingdom while simultaneously being a citizen of a different country.

-UK law also permits multiple citizenships meaning that it is in fact possible to acquire British Citizenship even if you already hold dual citizenship.
+UK law also permits multiple citizenships meaning that it is in fact possible to acquire UK nationality even if you already hold dual citizenship.
 This will not hinder your chances of becoming a British national.

 From the UK’s perspective, you can acquire dual nationality without having to apply for this separately.
-You can simply apply for foreign citizenship while maintaining your British citizenship.
-However, the same rule may not apply within other nations – if you hold British citizenship, you are able to apply to become a national of a different country yet you should ensure that this country allows you to maintain your British nationality.
+You can simply apply for foreign citizenship while maintaining your UK citizenship.
+However, the same rule may not apply within other nations – if you become a British citizen, you are able to apply to become a national of a different country yet you should ensure that this country allows you to maintain your British nationality.

-Some countries do not permit dual nationality and therefore would require you to renounce your British citizenship prior to applying for citizenship of that nation.
-You can find out whether a particular country allows for you to retain British citizenship while acquiring dual nationality by contacting the country’s embassy or consulate.
+Some countries do not permit dual nationality and therefore would require you to renounce your nationality prior to applying for citizenship of that nation.
+You can find out whether a particular country allows for you to retain citizenship while acquiring dual nationality by contacting the country’s embassy or consulate.

 A key condition of dual nationality in the UK is that once you have been granted citizenship of a different country, you cannot receive any diplomatic assistance whilst in a different nation whereby you hold permanent residence.